Omnipotence: Philosophical grounds

 For example, although someone might control a lump of jelly-pudding almost completely, the inability of that pudding to stage any resistance renders that person's power rather unimpressive.
 Power can only be said to be great if it is over something that has defenses and its own agenda.
 If a deity's power is to be great, it must therefore be over beings that have at least some of their own defenses and agenda.
 Thus, if a deity does not have absolute power, it must therefore embody some of the characteristics of power, and some of the characteristics of persuasion.
 This view is known as dipolar theism.

 The most popular works espousing this point are from Harold Kushner (in Judaism).
 The need for a modified view of omnipotence was also articulated by Alfred North Whitehead in the early 20th century and expanded upon by Charles Hartshorne.
 Hartshorne proceeded within the context of the theological system known as process theology.

+Thomas Jay Oord argues that omnipotence dies a death of a thousand philosophical qualifications.
+To make any sense, the word must undergo various logical, ontological, mathematical, theological, and existential qualifications so that it loses specificity.